asharma2006/Consolidation-project/README.md

 ## How to Run the Game
 1. Make sure you have **Python** installed.
-To install Python, visit the [Python Downloads](https://www.python.org/downloads)
+To install Python, visit the [Python Downloads](https://www.python.org/downloads) page.

 2. Clone this repository or download the ZIP file and extract it.
 3. In your terminal, navigate to the project directory.